dopetrader97/G.E.N.I.E.-Development/FREERINGGOLD /Opposition Breifs /🪽HAIL MARY REPLY BRIEF TO THE DISTRICT ATTORNEY’S OMNIBUS OPPOSITION 🪽.md

 ## V. CHAIN OF CUSTODY FAILURES – FIREARM IS INADMISSIBLE

 The prosecution has failed to produce:
 - Foundational chain-of-custody logs,
 - Transfer records,
-- Evidence of storage, handling, or movement of the firearm.
+- Evidence of firearm storage, handling, or movement.

 The firearm was recovered on December 4—weeks after the alleged incident—and is not tied to any credible evidence of a November 13 threat.
-The prosecution offers no foundational records, no transfer logs, and no documentation to satisfy authentication under California Evidence Code §§ 1400–1402, rendering the firearm inadmissible.
+The lack of authentication violates California Evidence Code §§ 1400–1402.
+Hearsay is not sufficient.

-Reliance on hearsay testimony at trial cannot substitute for foundational documentary proof.

 ---

 ## VI.
 NEWLY DISCLOSED TEXTS AND EMAILS CONTRADICT PROSECUTION NARRATIVE

-Evidence produced on April 2, 2025, includes:
+Evidence produced on April 2, 2025 includes:

-- Texts and emails between Defendant and Danny Fitzgerald, confirming that no threat was perceived and that misrepresentations originated from Ms. Hardy;
+- Texts and emails between Defendant and Danny Fitzgerald confirming that no threat was perceived and that misrepresentations originated from Ms. Hardy;
-- Apologies exchanged after the misunderstanding was cleared up;
+- Apologies exchanged after the misunderstanding was cleared;
 - Messages with Davis and Paradise affirming no fear, no threat, and no firearm.

-These communications were wrongfully withheld for 50+ days and should have been disclosed under Brady and Penal Code § 1054.7.
+These communications were wrongfully withheld for 50+ days and should have been disclosed under Brady and Penal Code §1054.7.

 ---